injoin/plook/README.md

 The service will run in the port `3000` by default, but you can easily override this by setting a `PORT` env var.

-## Running Plook on your own
+## Publishing your own Plook instance
-If you want to, you are free to run your Plook instance.
-However, we just require that you inform us about it.
+If you want to, you are free to run your own Plook instance.
+However, we just require that you inform us about it if this instance is going to be public in the internet.
-_If you are willing to do so, please get in touch via __hello [at] injoin.io__._
+_If you are willing to do so, please get in touch via hello [at] injoin.io._

 ## License
 Copyright (c) 2014 InJoin Team Licensed under the [Apache License](LICENSE).